1. What’s your story? Where are you from?

 7. Where did you study?

-I am in my 4th and final year in Shenkar College of Engineering, Art and Design in Ramat Gan.
+I am in my 4th and final year at Shenkar College of Engineering, Art and Design in Ramat Gan.

 8. Where do you see yourself in five years?